black-mirror-1/eks-finhack-workshops/content/050_ec2_spot_instances/060_deploy/_index.md

 weight: 60
 ---

-# Modify example Microservice to deploy on Spot
+# Deploy example Microservice on Spot

 There are two requirements that we should apply and implement in the configuration file: